Battery Recycling is Good

 WEEE – Battery Recycling is Good for us

 Battery recycling is a recycling activity which aims to reduce the number of batteries being disposed off as domestic or solid waste.
-Batteries contain a number of toxic chemicals and heavy metals which means disposing of them in regular household or office waste raised concerns about water pollution and soil contamination.
+Batteries contain a number of valuable material as well as toxic chemicals and heavy metals which means disposing of them in regular household or office waste raised concerns about water pollution and soil contamination.

 001 toy-car_148998k